#

 How can you reduce battery decommissioning costs through proper planning?

-Early planning during system design can reduce decommissioning costs by 30-50% through selecting recyclable battery technologies and establishing dedicated decommissioning funds.
-Choosing modular systems with standardised components simplifies removal and reduces labour requirements compared to custom installations.
+Early planning during system design can reduce battery decommissioning costs by 30 to 50% through selecting recyclable battery technologies and establishing dedicated decommissioning reserve funds.
+Choosing modular systems with standardised components simplifies removal, reduces labour requirements, and lowers battery disposal fees compared to bespoke installations that require custom dismantling procedures.

 Establishing decommissioning funds during system operation helps spread costs over the battery’s lifecycle rather than facing large expenses at end-of-life.
 Negotiating removal services with original installers often provides cost advantages through existing site knowledge and equipment availability.
 These arrangements can include decommissioning clauses in initial installation contracts.